 Mining or Exploration operations that exceeding Generally Allowed Uses (GAU) guidelines require permits.

 Permits and licenses are required by as many as 12 State and Federal agencies to conduct exploration or mining activities in the State of Alaska.
-To assist the mining industry navigate this complex permitting process, the State designed the Annual Placer Mining Application (APMA) and the Annual Hard Rock Exploration Application (AHEA)
+To assist the mining industry navigate this complex permitting process, the State designed the Application for Permits to Mine in Alaska (APMA).

-The APMA and AHEA are application forms for the permits required to explore for and mine locatable minerals and to conduct reclamation.
-Each year a claim owner intends to conduct mining activity, including exploration, mining, or transportation of equipment and maintaining a camp, an APMA or AHEA should be completed and submitted to a State Division of Mining, Land & Water Office nearest to where the activity will take place.
+The APMA is an application form for the permits required to explore for and mine locatable minerals and to conduct reclamation.
+Each year a miner intends to conduct mining activity, including exploration, mining, or transportation of equipment and maintaining a camp, an APMA should be completed and submitted to a State Division of Mining, Land & Water Office nearest to where the activity will take place.

 The Mining Section reviews and accepts completed applications, distributes them to the State and Federal agencies involved in the permitting process, thus expediting the paperwork for the benefit of the applicant.

-There are fees associated with the APMA and AHEA.
+There are fees associated with the APMA.
 Approvals are issued for a term of 1-5 years.
 An application for a "single year" operation costs $150.
 A "Multi-Year" application costs $150 for the first year and $50 for each additional year (up to 5 years) costing $350 maximum.
 A multi-year application saves the applicant money and reduces the amount of paperwork submitted each year.
 We encourage miners to submit a multi-year APMA.

 A reclamation bond is required for disturbance over 5 acres in size.
 This requirement may be satisfied if mining operator participates in DNR's Bond Pool program which requires a deposit of $150/acre.
-A portion of the reclamation bond may be refunded upon approved reclamation (see bond instructions in the APMA or AHEA).
+A portion of the reclamation bond may be refunded upon approved reclamation (see bond instructions in the APMA).

 If your operation involves federal land managed by the Bureau of Land Management (BLM), and you want to use the APMA as a Notice of Plan of Operations, please obtain BLM approval of any bonding requirements prior to the submission of the APMA to the State Division of Mining, Land & Water.
 Bonding forms are available at BLM and DNR.